BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 function of central banks.
 In the scientific community, an increasing number of research has been conducted using the micro-level information.
-To enhance collaborations between the central bank and the researchers, an advanced data sharing platform is essential.
+To enhance collaborations between the central bank and the researchers, an advanced data-sharing platform is essential.
 Accordingly, the Banco de Portugal Microdata Research Laboratory (BPLIM) (*Laboratório de Investigação em Microdados do Banco de Portugal*) is created to facilitate future scientific research effort